HofstadterTools/HofstadterTools/README.rst

 HofstadterTools
 ===============

-A numerical toolbox for analyzing the Hofstadter model.
+HofstadterTools is a numerical toolbox for analyzing the Hofstadter model.

 Python environment
 ------------------